CodeboxIDE/codebox-chrome/README.md

-codebox-chrome
+Codebox for Google Chrome
 ==============

-Google Chrome Application for Codebox
+Google Chrome Packaged Application for Codebox.